Our Services

 Helpful Resources

-Megalophobia is a specific phobia where large objects like skyscrapers, ships, or mountains trigger intense fear, panic symptoms, and avoidance that can interfere with work, travel, and daily life.
+Megalophobia is a specific phobia in which large objects—such as skyscrapers, ships, statues, or mountains—trigger intense fear, panic symptoms, and avoidance behaviors that can disrupt work, travel, and daily functioning.

-Evidence-based care includes cognitive behavioral therapy and gradual exposure, with medication considered in select cases; seek urgent medical care for red-flag symptoms such as chest pain, fainting, or severe shortness of breath.
-There are several factors to consider; see below for complete details on causes, diagnosis, self-care, and professional next steps.
+Evidence-based treatments include cognitive behavioral therapy (CBT) and gradual exposure therapy, with medication considered in select cases.
+Seek urgent medical care for red-flag symptoms like chest pain, fainting, or severe shortness of breath.
+Causes, diagnosis, self-care strategies, and professional next steps are detailed below.

 While it can feel overwhelming, megalophobia is treatable.
 Understanding what's happening in your body and brain is the first step toward regaining control.